 In 2015, I ended up with about $25,000 in student loans.
 As I said I wasn’t very gazelle intense, even though I could quote Ramsey every way to Sunday.
 2015 was a bit slow for my finances.
 I was just paying minimums to keep my head above water.
 Plus, I contributed up to the 401k match.

 In 2016, I got a bit more serious about my finances.
 I was still using Ramsey’s 25% allocation to Small Cap, Mid Cap, Large Cap, and International funds and I saw my 401k slowly growing.
 Around this time, I met my current manager.
 He introduced me to Mr. Money Mustache.
 I didn’t take a look at the MMM blog right away.
 But this would circle back.

 In 2017 I started to dominate my finances.
 I started keeping my net worth posted when I started my blog in September of 2016.
-In addition, I learned about high yield savings accounts, how to open different types of IRA’s, low cost index funds, and all the optimizations that the FIRE community recommend.
+In addition, I learned about high-yield savings accounts, how to open different types of IRA’s, low-cost index funds, and all the optimizations that the FIRE community recommends.
 I remember Brad on the podcast emphasizing the importance of taking action.
-So I opened a high yield savings account and a Roth IRA.
+So I opened a high-yield savings account and a Roth IRA.